-Gaining muscle mass is a central goal for many bodybuilding practitioners.
-While a structured training program is essential, a suitable diet such as sports nutrition , particularly rich in protein, is essential to support your efforts and maximize your results.
+Gaining muscle mass is a central goal for many bodybuilding enthusiasts.
+While a structured training program is essential, a proper diet, such as sports nutrition , particularly rich in protein, is essential to support your efforts and maximize your results.

 This guide takes an in-depth look at the role of protein in mass gain, its sources, consumption strategies, and ideal supplements.

-Proteins play a fundamental role in muscle development, as they provide the amino acids necessary for the repair and growth of muscle fibers.
-In bodybuilding, micro-tears generated by physical effort require optimal repair, a process made possible by protein synthesis.
+Protein plays a fundamental role in muscle development, providing the amino acids needed for muscle fiber repair and growth.
+In bodybuilding, micro-tears caused by physical exertion require optimal repair, a process made possible by protein synthesis.

 Here is a detailed explanation of why they are essential for gaining mass: